automorph-org/automorph/docs/Examples.md

   // Supply request context of type Unit as defined by the generic endpoint transport plugin val requestContext: Unit = ()

-  // Supply request correlation identifier included in logs associated with the request val requestId = Random.nextInt(Int.MaxValue).toString
+  // Supply request correlation identifier which will be included in logs associated with the request val requestId = Random.nextInt(Int.MaxValue).toString

   // Call the remote API function by passing the request body directly to the RPC endpoint request handler